 Master of Science in School Counseling

-College of St. Joseph offers both a Master’s degree and graduate certificate in School Counseling.
+College of St. Joseph offers both a Master’s degree in school counseling and graduate certificate in School Counseling.
 The program develops holistic school counselors through an emphasis on self-awareness, ethical and moral behavior, professional competencies and a commitment to the community, service to others and issues of justice.

 If you are a reflective, competent individual whose personal and professional behaviors are grounded in strong moral values, a solid commitment to ethical practice and the utilization of collaborative, evidence-based best practices to facilitate the healthy growth and development of students and school systems, our School Counseling program could be right for you.

 You’ll be expected to be dedicated to service to others and to the community, demonstrate a genuine appreciation for diversity and to actualize on your values in order to address social issues, promote the welfare of others and improve society as a whole.

 Skills That Matter